luongphambao/nyc-taxi-feature-store/README.md

 ## Description

-+ In this repository, there is a constructed data pipeline featuring distinct flows tailored for batch and streaming data processing.
-Different services are utilized to meet the specific needs of each flow.
-Pyspark, PostgreSQL, Flink, Kafka, DBT, and Airflow are prominent among the services employed for these purposes.
-Moreover, monitoring tools like Prometheus, Grafana, are integrated to ensure effective performance monitoring.
++ In this repository, we develop and deploy a feature store system using trip records from the Yellow and Green taxi fleets of the NYC Taxi and Limousine Commission (TLC).
+Various services are employed to cater to the specific requirements of each stream.
+Pyspark, PostgreSQL, Flink, Kafka, DBT, and Airflow are among the prominent services utilized for these purposes.
+Additionally, monitoring tools such as Prometheus and Grafana are integrated to ensure effective performance monitoring.

 ## Overall data architecture